jbesoto/leetcode/README.md

 # leetcode
-Repository of my own solutions to LeetCode problems.
-List of questions was taken from LeetCode Patterns (https://seanprashad.com/leetcode-patterns/).
+Personal solutions to a list of Leetcode problems taken from Sean Prashas's [Leetcode patterns](https://seanprashad.com/leetcode-patterns/).

 -- Juan